hturnbull93/makers_notes/skills_workshops/TDD_process.md

 User Story Structure | Example 1 | Example 2
 ---------|----------|---------
 Who the story is from | As a board game player, | As a board game player, The reason for this feature | So that I can play a game | So that I know how many steps I should move What feature they want | I want to be able to roll a dice | Rolling a dice should give me a number between 1 and 6

 ### Domain Model

 Take the nouns and verbs from user stories and place them into a table

 Object | Messages
 ---------|----------
 Board game player |
 Developer |
 Dice | roll <br> 1-6 randomly <br> any number of dice <br> total score Game | record rolls

 ### BDD - Behaviour Driven Development

 [Source](https://github.com/makersacademy/course/blob/master/pills/bdd.md)

+- AKA Outside-In development

-BDD helps you to only do as much as you need to pass feature tests, meaning your codebase will be lean and as simple as possible.
+- BDD helps you to only do as much as you need to pass feature tests, meaning your codebase will be lean and as simple as possible.

-BDD reduces over-engineering.
+- BDD reduces over-engineering.

+- Users want features that work, they don't care at all about the code.

+- Developers like nice clean code.